Links & Documents

 All diocesan employees, and all volunteers who work with children, are required to complete a child abuse prevention and diocesan policy training program once every three years.
 Our on-line training program, Safe Haven, is offered through Catholic Mutual Group.
 Safe Haven is a 3-part video series, which identifies real-life abuse and neglect situations that volunteers and employees may encounter.
 The training addresses important topics such as pornography, grooming techniques, social media interaction, and boundary violations.
 The training also covers the different types of abuse and neglect.
 Each video segment is followed by a short quiz that emphasizes the key learning points of the video.
 This training is designed for adults and contains sensitive information.
 The video vignettes are real-life scenarios.
 Please be prudent when watching the videos and ensure no children are present.
 This training is available in both English and Spanish.
 Please click on the appropriate link below based on where you are volunteering/employed.
 Please contact the Safe Environment office if you need your training to be affiliated with multiple sites.

-3. Take the volunteer fingerprinting form to a fingerprinting agency or to Allen in Dixon 916-996-1794 (call to make an appointment).
+Take the volunteer fingerprinting form to a fingerprinting agency or to Angelmans in Dixon 707-693-1947 (call to make an appointment).
 Return copy to school office when completed.

 Questions?